AugmentedDesignLab/Sumo2Unreal/README.md

 #### 2. Four way intersection.

 Below is an example of a four way intersection generated on IntGen and Netgenerate.
 This road intersection also contains one turn lane and one of the incoming roads is four laned.
+The menu on the right side presents the details of the road that is available via the spline.
+These details include the ID of the connected splines, the length of a spline (shown in the 'distance' field), the speed limit of a spline and a boolean representing whether a stop sign is 'attached' to this spline or not.
+This information is sufficient for a car behavior tree to drive itself on these and make a turn at the given intersection.
 ![intgen2](https://github.com/AugmentedDesignLab/Sumo2Unreal/blob/master/newTests/4-way-onefourlanedroad.png)